Program Length: 36 months (may be completed in as little as 30 months)

 Influence and Persuasion in Business

 This course examines models of influence for leveraging behaviors for rapid and profound change.
-Students will learn to apply the behavioral and the communication skills needed for driving persuasive change in order to form the basis for becoming a trusted opinion leader and effectively accessing markets.
+Students will learn to apply the behavioral and the communication skills needed for driving persuasive change in order to become a trusted opinion leader and effectively access markets.
+(Prerequisite: MAN105, or with consent of the Dean)

 General Operating Systems

 This course addresses advanced concepts in the installation, configuration, management, and security of a selected server operating system.
-Students learn to configure and manage advanced network services in a hands-on environment.
+Students learn to configure and manage advanced network services in a hands-on environment, using Windows Active Directory.
 Planning, documentation, troubleshooting, and security concepts are covered.
-(Prerequisite: OPS101, or with consent of the dean)
+(Prerequisite: OPS 101, or with consent of the Dean)

 Introduction to Logic